 Repeated Course: A student may repeat a course once without appeal.
-A student may not repeat that course a second time without approval from the Dean of the School of Graduate Studies.
+A student may not repeat that course a second time without approval from the Director of the M.B.A. program.
 Students may attempt a course a maximum of three times through Berkeley College.
 When a course is repeated, the original grade remains on the transcript but is not included in calculating the cumulative GPA.